jdplumst/jdplumst/README.md

 🔭 I recently built a [Budget App](https://budget-app-coral.vercel.app/) with a React, TypeScript and Next.js frontend and a C# and ASP.NET backend.
 You can find the frontend repository [here](https://github.com/jdplumst/budget-app) and the backend repository [here](https://github.com/jdplumst/budget-app-server).

-🔭 I’m currently working on a Job Application Trakcer using Node.js, Express, React, Next.js, and TypeScript.
-You can find the repository [here](https://github.com/jdplumst/job-app-tracker).
+🔭 I’m currently working on a Primal API implemented as both a RESTful API and a GraphQL API using C# and Hot Chocolate.
+You can find the repository [here](https://github.com/jdplumst/primal-api).

 <!-- ### Languages and Tools
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,ts,cs,react,nextjs,dotnet,nodejs,express,tailwind,materialui,postgres,mysql,mongodb,prisma)](https://skillicons.dev)